etherlinkcom/docs/docs/network/smart-rollup-nodes.md

      --data-dir $sr_observer_data_dir
    ```

-1. Start the Smart Rollup node in observer mode by running this command and using the RPC endpoint of a layer 1 node that is running in archive mode:
+1. Start the Smart Rollup node in observer mode by running this command and using the RPC endpoint of a layer 1 node:

    ```bash
    octez-smart-rollup-node --endpoint https://rpc.tzkt.io/mainnet run \